MAEKAN Classroom Audio Stories — Part 4: Production

 This fourth part of the MAEKAN Classroom series on audio stories will cover a few best practices for when you’re recording audio, depending on the type of recording situation you’ll be facing, whether it’s:

-• When recording with other people, guide your subjects but don’t over direct them.
-You goal should be to capture candid, natural delivery.
+- When recording with other people, guide your subjects but don’t over direct them.
+You goal should be candid, natural delivery.

-• When capturing sounds in the field, make sure to monitor the sound with earbuds whenever possible, especially if you’re working by yourself.
+- When capturing sounds in the field, make sure to monitor the sound with earbuds where possible, especially if you’re working by yourself.
 When capturing sound in the field, try to anticipate the action or create it.

-• Before recording voice, have everyone do a microphone check by speaking at the volume they’ll be using during the recording and testing for ‘p’ pops by saying the tongue twister “Peter Piper picks a peck of pickled peppers”.
-If the pops are very audible, adjust the microphone distance, use a pop filter, or decrease the gain on the microphone.
+- Before recording voice, have everyone do a microphone check by speaking at the volume they’ll be using during the recording and testing for ‘p’ pops by saying the “Peter Piper” tongue twister.
+If the pops are very audible, adjust the microphone distance, use a pop filter or decrease the gain on the microphone.

-• Where possible, make sure there’s no music or similarly repetitive background noise.
+- Where possible, make sure there’s no music or similarly repetitive background noise.
 For the cleanest capture, switch off background noises like air conditioners or fans.
-Tell everyone present to turn their phones to silent mode.
+Tell everyone present to switch their phones to silent.

-• Try to capture at least one minute of room tone per location, especially when there’s recorded speaking.
+- Try to capture at least one minute of room tone per location, especially where there’s recorded speaking.
 This will be used to “patch” or “fill” any silences you make by cutting audio out of a track.

 The same techniques above apply to conversations.
 But there are a few extra things to consider depending on how many people are speaking and how many microphones you have:

-• Turn-Taking: Where the focus of an interview is on one person, a recorded conversation places more emphasis on the dynamic between several people.
-Try to avoid exceedingly long stretches of a single person talking (roughly over one minute) by acknowledging points the person makes as they go or asking related prompts if it seems the person is struggling to find their words or to finish their sentence.
+Turn-Taking: Where the focus of the interview is on one person, a recorded conversation places more emphasis on dynamic between several people.
+Try to avoid exceedingly long stretches of a single person talking (over one minute) by acknowledging points the person makes as they go or asking related prompts if it seems the person is struggling to find their words or to finish their sentence.

 Overall, unscripted conversations work best when everyone including your subjects are at ease, especially if it’s their first time.
 Re-assure them that they are free to say anything they want, and that any undesirable bits such as off-color jokes or mis-stated information can be cut out after.